MSAspores/MSAspores.github.io/_pages/apply.md

 ---
 layout: page
-title: Apply | Applications are closed
+title: Applications are closed
 permalink: /apply/
 hero_height: is-fullwidth

 ---

-## SPORES Application for Mentees
+## Information for Mentees

-Recommendations:

 - Submit any questions about the application to `ttorresc@purdue.edu`
 - When emailing, use this subject in your email: Mentee SPORES application 2024

-Note that this form will be used to match mentors and mentees and NOT for selection purposes.
+Note applications will be used to match mentors and mentees and NOT for selection purposes.
 We will select mentees through a lottery system and all applicants that self-identify as belonging to underrepresented groups in STEM will be considered for SPORES.

 <br>

-## SPORES Application for Mentors
+## Information for Mentors

-Requirements for application:

-- As a mentor, you need to provide a letter of support from a previous mentee, mentor, or supervisor.
-The person writing the letter of support will send the letter separately.
-Find the link in the form below.

-Recommendations:

 - Submit any questions about the application to `ttorresc@purdue.edu`
 - When emailing, use this subject in your email: Mentor SPORES application 2024